-\paragraph{Contributions} \emph{i)} We expose the NLP community to endangered language varieties of Italy, \emph{ii)} surveying computational efforts on those varieties and \emph{iii)} identifying challenges, directions, opportunities, and desiderata for responsible development of language technologies.
-Finally, \emph{iv)} we call for a local, multidisciplinary community that supports participatory research and knowledge sharing towards common goals.
-We hope our recommendations will be useful for the safeguarding through NLP technology of other endangered languages too.
+\paragraph{Contributions} \emph{i)} We expose the NLP community to endangered language varieties of Italy, \emph{ii)} survey computational work for these varieties, and \emph{iii)} shed light on the main assumptions and shortcomings of the standard machine-centric NLP approach. \emph{iv)} We then identify directions and opportunities for responsible, speaker-centric efforts aimed at preserving language varieties of Italy.
+Finally, \emph{v)} we call for a local, multidisciplinary community that supports participatory work and knowledge sharing towards common goals.
+We hope our recommendations will be useful for the safeguarding of other endangered languages, too.